Scalar Cosmological Perturbations from Quantum Entanglement within Lorentzian Quantum Gravity: Summary and Conclusion

 \subsection{Summary}

-Throughout this article, our explorations have been guided by two overarching principles, both of which are facilitated by the extended causal structure of the complete BC model~\cite{Jercher:2022mky}.
-The first principle is that the (classical) causal properties of frame fields should be carefully transferred to the quantum theory in order to correctly recast the emerging macroscopic physics in relational terms.
-The second principle is that non-trivial macroscopic geometries are due to quantum entanglement of microscopic degrees of freedom.
-In particular, in our model, the inhomogeneities of cosmological observables are the result of (relational) nearest-neighbor two-body entanglement between GFT quanta.
+Throughout this article, our explorations have been guided by two overarching principles, both of which are facilitated by the extended causal structure of the complete BC model~\cite{Jercher:2022mky}. {The first principle is that the causal properties of frame fields should be faithfully transferred to the quantum theory.} {The second principle is that inhomogeneities of cosmological observables emerge from quantum entanglement between GFT quanta}.

-Following the first principle, in Sec.~\ref{sec:fockspacestructure} we introduced the complete BC GFT model for Lorentzian quantum gravity, including both spacelike and timelike tetrahedra as the fundamental quanta of our theory.
+Following the first principle, in Sec.~\ref{sec:fockspacestructure} we introduced the complete BC GFT model for Lorentzian quantum gravity, including both spacelike and timelike tetrahedra.
 This is a minimal framework in which the first principle above can be consistently implemented.
 The inclusion of timelike tetrahedra necessitates an extension of the Fock space structure, which we realized by means of a tensor product between the spacelike and timelike sector.
-Crucial for the computation of expectation values, we extended the algebra of creation and annihilation operators to the tensor product Fock space.
-Still at the level of kinematics, we introduced in Sec.~\ref{sec:Coupling reference and matter fields} five minimally coupled massless scalar fields to the GFT model, serving as a relational frame and matter content, respectively.
+We extended the algebra of creation and annihilation operators to the tensor product Fock space.
+Still at the level of kinematics, we introduced in Sec.~\ref{sec:Coupling reference and matter fields} five minimally coupled massless free scalar fields to the GFT model, serving as a relational frame and matter content, respectively.
 Here, we made the first guiding principle manifest by restricting the kinetic kernels of the GFT in such a way that the clock and the rods only propagate along timelike, respectively spacelike dual edges.
-From a discrete gravity perspective, this restricts the gradient of the clock to be timelike and the gradient of the rods to be spacelike.